Longor1996/impral/README.md

 # IMPRAL

-IMPRAL is a command parsing and evaluation library for a LISP dialect, intended for reasonably ergonomic and specialized commandline input.
+IMPRAL is a command parsing and evaluation library for a LISP dialect, intended for reasonably ergonomic and specialized commandline input within larger applications and frameworks.

 **DISCLAIMER:** Currently incomplete/still in development. *Do not use.*